 Students in good standing with Reynolds can self-register.
 Reynolds highly recommends that students meet with their academic advisors to make sure they are following the proper course sequence, selecting the right classes, and are progressing towards their goals.
 Students meet with an advisor based on the number of credit hours completed.

-Students with 30 credits and under in AAS, AA or AS programs should seek advising from the Student Success Center, except those in Fire Science, Engineering, Emergency Medical Services, Opticianry, Dental Assisting, Dental Laboratory, Sleep Technology and Culinary Arts, & Retail Management.
+Students with 30 credits and under in AAS, AA or AS programs should seek advising from Enrollment Services, except those in Fire Science, Engineering, Emergency Medical Services, Opticianry, Dental Assisting, Dental Laboratory, and Culinary Arts, & Retail Management.
 Students in one of those specific eight programs should meet with the advisor assigned to them in SIS.